House Projects

 The feature mentions some of the advantages of the system.
 Keeping the film free from dirt and prying fingers and being able to repeat a small section of film, they give the example of being able to endlessly repeat a film of a golf shot until you are able to master it.

-It also mentions some of the major shortcomings of the projectors, the films must be short to be put into the cartridges and only Technicolor was able to do that.
+It also mentions some of the major shortcomings of the projectors, the films must be short enough to be put into the cartridges and only Technicolor was able to do that.

 Technicolor originally marketed the projectors to businesses to enable their salesmen to demonstrate the company's products and services, and they advertised heavily throughout the 1960s in specialized trade magazines such as Business Screen.